microsoft/live-share/docs/reference/linux.md

 ![Toast notification showing message that Linux pre-requisites are missing](../media/vscode-linux-prereq-missing.png)

 When you click "Install", a terminal window will appear where you'll need to enter your admin (sudo) password to continue.
-See [tips for unsupported distributions](../reference/linux.md#tips-for-unsupported-distros) for the current state of other distributions as reported by the community.

 Assuming it completes successfully, restart Visual Studio Code you should be all set!

+If you see a message indicating the script does not support your distribution, see [tips for unsupported distributions](../reference/linux.md#tips-for-unsupported-distros) for information on what the community has told us about support.

 Note that you can also opt to re-run this script at any time manually by running the following command from a Terminal window: